-- Members' Codes of Conduct
+- Members' Code of Conduct

 - Employees' Code of Conduct

-- Registers of Interests, Gifts and Hospitality
+- · Registers of Interests, Gifts and Hospitality

-- Monitoring Officer Protocols.
+- Monitoring Officer Protocols

-- 3.6 Standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which are reviewed and updated as appropriate, clearly define how decisions are taken and the processes and controls required to manage risks:
+- 3.6 Standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes / manuals, which are reviewed and updated as appropriate, clearly define how decisions are taken and the processes and controls required to manage risks:

-- The Director of Corporate Services at Sunderland City Council is the designated Finance Officer in accordance with Section 151 of the Local Government Act 1972 and Section 73 of the Local Government Act 1985 ensuring lawfulness and financial prudence of decision-making, and is responsible for the proper administration of the Authority's financial affairs

-- The Deputy Clerk is the Authority's Monitoring Officer who has maintained an up-to-date version of the Standing Orders and has endeavoured to ensure lawfulness and fairness of decision making
+- The Authority's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Public Service Organisations.
+The Finance Director employed by the Authority is the designated Finance Officer in accordance with Section 151 of the Local Government Act 1972 ensuring lawfulness and financial prudence of decision-making, and is responsible for the proper administration of the Authority's financial affairs.
+The Deputy Clerk is the Authority's Monitoring Officer who has maintained an up-to-date version of the Standing Orders and has endeavoured to ensure lawfulness and fairness of decision making.

-- The Authority has in place up to date financial procedure rules and procurement rules which are subject to regular review
+- The Authority has in place up to date financial procedure rules and procurement rules which are subject to regular review.

 - Written procedures are in place covering financial and administrative matters, as well as HR policies and procedures.
 These include:

 - Whistle Blowing Policy

 - Anti-Fraud and Corruption Policy

 - Codes of Conduct

 - Health and Safety Policy

 - Compliments, Comments and Complaints Policy

 - Corporate Risk Management Strategy

 - Procurement Codes of Practice

-- Partnerships procedure
+- Partnerships Procedure

 - Treasury Management Strategy based upon CIPFA's Treasury Management Codes

-- Functional budget management schemes.
+- Functional budget management schemes

 - There are robust and well embedded risk management processes in place, including:

 - Risk Management Strategy and Policy Statement

 - Corporate Risk Profile

+- Community Safety Strategy

+- Organisational Development Strategy

-- Integrated Risk Management Plan
+- SCSP / Integrated Risk Management Plan

 - Nominated Risk Manager

 - Corporate Risk Management Group

 - Partnerships Risk Register

 - Member Risk Champion

 - Risk Management and Assurance Database

 - Information Asset Register

 - Information Asset Management Policy.

 - There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.

-- The Authority has achieved accreditation to ISO22301 for Business Continuity, and Business Continuity Plans are in place which are subject to ongoing review, development and testing.
+- The Authority aligns with ISO22301 for Business Continuity, and Business Continuity Plans are in place which are subject to ongoing review, development and testing.

 - There are clearly defined capital expenditure guidelines and capital appraisal procedures in place.

-- Appropriate project management disciplines are utilised. - The Authority participates in the National Fraud Initiative and subsequent investigations. - 3.7 The core functions of an audit committee, as identified in CIPFA's Audit Committees Practical Guidance for Local Authorities, are undertaken by members.
+- Appropriate project management disciplines are utilised.

+- The Authority participates in the National Fraud Initiative and subsequent investigations.

+3.7 The core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities, are undertaken by members.